voyager2005/Travelocity/README.md

 # travel-accomodation
 🔵 Java

-This is the program that I did as an assignment for my school The program contains 6 classes that are interrelated The program fuctions my running the main method in the MainExecution class
+#### This is a program that I did as my school assignment.

-PLEASE NOTE ALL THE FILES IN THIS REPO ARE INTERLINKED AND NEED TO BE RUN WITH THE PRESENCE OF ALL THE FILES/CLASSES.
+#### This contains 7 classes that are interlinked with each other.
-THE PROGRAM MAY SHOW A FEW ERRORS IN THE ABSENCE OF A FEW FILE/CLASSES
+#### I have tried my best to include exception handling for each input.
+Let me know in the comments if there are any parts of the program that do not have exception handling

 # OUTPUT
 ![image1](https://user-images.githubusercontent.com/76808676/103506037-ce128500-4e81-11eb-9eb1-cf8e0e532bdb.png)
 ![image2](https://user-images.githubusercontent.com/76808676/103506038-ceab1b80-4e81-11eb-897d-f911b36a0ec1.png)
 ![image3](https://user-images.githubusercontent.com/76808676/103506039-ceab1b80-4e81-11eb-9157-9029e37ce97b.png)